Samir-atra/Experiments_and-_Improvements/GAN/LeafGAN/README.md

 ## Dataset

 The model is trained on a dataset of citrus leaf images, which is expected to be located in a Google Drive folder.
 The notebook is configured to load the dataset from `/content/drive/MyDrive/LeafDataset/Leaves/Leafdataset/Training/Leaf/`.
+And can be downloaded from [Citrus leaves dataset](https://www.kaggle.com/datasets/sourabh2001/citrus-leaves-dataset)

 ## Results